guidofioravanti/climatological_values_inla/README.md

-## Interpolating climate variables by using INLA and the SPDE approach (Updated: February 28 2024)
+## Interpolating climate variables by using INLA and the SPDE approach (Last Update: February 28 2024)

 This repository contains code and resources that can be used to reproduce the results presented in the paper: "*Interpolating climate variables by using INLA and the SPDE approach*".